SchneeSchmitt/ADB-Android-Optimizer/README.md

 5. Click on "Advanced" on the left
 6. Click on "Environment Variables" on the bottom
 7. Click on "path" under "System variables", click edit, and click "Browse...", find your ADB tools and click "OK"

-# Other Platforms
+### Other Platforms
-Just Google it lmfao
+Just Google it LMFAO
-9. Now you installed the ADB tools successfully
+Now you installed the ADB tools successfully